Dosage form: injection, powder, lyophilized, for solution

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.
 If any discoloration or particulate matter is observed, the reconstituted product should not be used.

-Stability: Unopened vials of Bortezomib for Injection are stable until the date indicated on the package when stored in the original package protected from light.
+Unopened vials of Bortezomib for injection are stable until the date indicated on the package when stored in the original package protected from light.

 Dosage Forms and Strengths

-For Injection: Each single-dose vial of Bortezomib for injection contains 3.5 mg of Bortezomib as a white to off-white lyophilized powder in a single-dose vial for reconstitution [see Dosage and Administration (2.8)].
+For Injection: Each single-dose vial of Bortezomib for injection contains 3.5 mg of Bortezomib as a sterile lyophilized white to off-white powder for reconstitution and withdrawal of the appropriate individual patient dose [see Dosage and Administration (2.8)].

-Bortezomib for Injection is contraindicated in patients with hypersensitivity (not including local reactions) to Bortezomib, boron, boric acid or glycine.
+Bortezomib for injection is contraindicated in patients with hypersensitivity (not including local reactions) to Bortezomib or boron.
 Reactions have included anaphylactic reactions [see Adverse Reactions (6.1)].

-Bortezomib for Injection is contraindicated for intrathecal administration.
-Fatal events have occurred with intrathecal administration of Bortezomib.
+Bortezomib for injection is contraindicated for intrathecal administration.
+Fatal events have occurred with intrathecal administration of Bortezomib products.

 Warnings and Precautions

 Bortezomib treatment causes a peripheral neuropathy that is predominantly sensory; however, cases of severe sensory and motor peripheral neuropathy have been reported.
-Patients with pre-existing symptoms (numbness, pain or a burning feeling in the feet or hands) and/or signs of peripheral neuropathy may experience worsening peripheral neuropathy (including ≥ Grade 3) during treatment with Bortezomib.
+Patients with preexisting symptoms (numbness, pain or a burning feeling in the feet or hands) and/or signs of peripheral neuropathy may experience worsening peripheral neuropathy (including ≥ Grade 3) during treatment with Bortezomib for injection.
 Patients should be monitored for symptoms of neuropathy, such as a burning sensation, hyperesthesia, hypoesthesia, paresthesia, discomfort, neuropathic pain or weakness.
 In the Phase 3 relapsed multiple myeloma trial incidence of Grade ≥ 2 peripheral neuropathy 39% for intravenous.
 Grade ≥ 3 peripheral neuropathy occurred in 15% in the intravenous treatment group.

 The incidence of hypotension (postural, orthostatic, and hypotension NOS) was 8%.
 These events are observed throughout therapy.
-Caution should be used when treating patients with a history of syncope, patients receiving medications known to be associated with hypotension, and patients who are dehydrated may be at increased risk of hypotension.
+Patients with a history of syncope, patients receiving medications known to be associated with hypotension, and patients who are dehydrated may be at increased risk of hypotension.
 Management of orthostatic/postural hypotension may include adjustment of antihypertensive medications, hydration, and administration of mineralocorticoids and/or sympathomimetics [see Adverse Reactions (6.1)].